sourcegraph/about/blogposts/2021/dev-tool-time-liz-fong-jones.md

 ## Hardware setup

 Liz's setup stresses ergonomics, and includes two monitors and a mechnical keyboard.
-Liz also uses a Blue Yeti mic and Logitech (?) webcam.
 On her desk are two computers: an AMD64 box and an ARM64 box with a 16 cores at 2.2GHz, 32 GB ram.

 ![Liz's main work desk](https://sourcegraphstatic.com/blog/dev-tool-time/dev-tool-time-fong-jones-desk.jpg)